How to Dissolve a Nonprofit Corporation in California

 • an endorsed-filed copy of your nonprofit's articles of incorporation, including any amendments.

-Certificate of Dissolution
+5. File a Certificate of Dissolution

 • the name of your nonprofit

-Final Submission to Attorney General
+6. Submit a Final Submission to the Attorney General

 To complete the closing of your nonprofit, you must mail a final dissolution packet to the AG.
-The packet should contain (a) a copy of the stamped certificate of dissolution you received back from the SOS; and (b) the final financial report for your nonprofit showing proper distribution of all assets resulting in a zero balance.
+The packet should contain:

-Federal Tax Note
+Federal Tax Note for Nonprofits

 Streamlined Dissolution Procedure for Certain Eligible Nonprofits

-In certain limited circumstances, nonprofits may be eligible to dissolve using a streamlined dissolution procedure available as of January 1, 2016 in California.
-Only nonprofits "created in error" and in existence for 24 months or less can use the Domestic Nonprofit Corporation Short Term Certificate of Dissolution (Form DSF NP).
-The person filing the certificate must be able to state that:
+In certain limited circumstances, nonprofits might be eligible to dissolve using a streamlined dissolution procedure in California.
+In general, only nonprofits "created in error" that have existed for 24 months or less can use the Nonprofit Short Form Dissolution Certificate (Form DSF NP).

-Additional Information
+Additional Information for California Nonprofits

 This article covers only the most basic steps of voluntary dissolution after your nonprofit has started doing business.
 There are many additional, more specific rules, covering things like: